magosmihajlo/YouTrack-Integration-with-Microsoft-Teams-Internship/README.md

 - Test the webhook with curl: `curl -H "Content-Type: application/json" -d '{"text":"Test"}' YOUR_WEBHOOK_URL`
 - Check that the connector is still active in Teams channel settings
 - Ensure `MESSENGER_MODE` includes `teams` or `both`

-### Issue: "Summary or Text is required" from Teams
-**Solution:** This error should be fixed in the current version using MessageCard format.
-If you still see it, ensure you're using the latest `TeamsClient.kt` code.

 ### Issue: Notifications not appearing
 **Solution:**